Top Issues

 Protect Our Democracy.
 Defend our Constitution.

-People are being disappeared off our streets with no due process.
-Others are being investigated and prosecuted simply for disagreeing with or criticizing Donald Trump.
-Barriers to legal voting are being raised higher and higher.
-Our country is transforming into a repressive autocracy and is well on its way to a Vladimir Putin-style dictatorship where anyone can be declared a criminal and locked up with no due process.
+People disappeared off our streets with no due process.
+Others investigated and prosecuted simply for investigating or criticizing Donald Trump.
+Barriers to legal voting raised higher and higher.
+Our country is becoming a repressive autocracy, well on its way to a Putin-style dictatorship where anyone can be locked up with no due process.

-Brian Fitzpatrick should be honoring his oath of office to defend our Constitution, loudly, adamantly opposing Trump and his zealots every day, fighting for our American democracy.
+Brian Fitzpatrick should honor his oath of office to defend our Constitution and fight for our American democracy.
 But Fitz has done nothing.
 He won’t even meet with his constituents to explain his lack of action.
-How can he remain in Donald Trump’s party?
-How can Fitzpatrick sleep at night knowing the children of America will grow up with their Constitutional protections weakened or stripped away, subject to the whim of Donald Trump or whoever succeeds him.

-We can’t even assume we will have elections in 2026, given Trump’s history of inciting violence to hang onto power.
+Given Trump’s history of inciting violence to hang onto power, we can’t even assume we’ll have elections in 2026.
 Imagine Trump declares some kind of national emergency and suspends elections.
-Fitzpatrick wouldn’t even vote to impeach Trump after J6, when our democracy was attacked and literally stopped for over 5 hours.
-Do you think he would oppose Trump now?
+Fitzpatrick wouldn’t vote to impeach Trump after J6 when our democracy was attacked and literally stopped for over 5 hours.
+Why would he oppose Trump now?

-We live in an American Constitutional Democracy.
+We live in a Constitutional Democracy.
 My father and my wife’s father risked their lives fighting for that democracy in WWII.
-We must not simply hand it over to an Authoritarian Oligarchy and a wannabe dictator, and allow the youth of today and future generations to inherit the same freedoms and protections we’ve known.
+Far too many others gave their lives for us to simply hand it over to a wannabe autocratic dictator.
+We are the stewards of our republic and our legacy must be that the children of today and future generations have the same freedoms and protections we’ve known.
+To do that, we need people in Congress who will defend our Constitution.

-Lower taxes for low and middle income Americans
+Lower taxes for low and middle income Americans.
+Pay down national debt.

-Did you know that when federal income taxes were introduced in 1913, the lowest rate was 1%, which did not apply to the first $3,000 for individuals, and $4,000 for couples filing jointly.
-In today’s dollars, that’s $66,000 and $88,000 – NO TAXES!
-The intent then was to focus income tax on higher incomes who could afford to pay them while protecting low-middle income folk.
+When federal income taxes were introduced in 1913, the lowest rate was 1%, which did not apply to the first $3,000 for individuals and $4,000 for couples filing jointly.
+In today’s dollars, that’s over $90,000 and $125,000 – NO TAXES!
+The intent was to focus income tax on higher incomes who could afford to pay them while protecting low-middle income folk.

 But salaries alone are not the only source of income for billionaires.
-So to further offset the cost of tax relief for middle class families, let’s tax long-term capital gains and qualified dividends at ordinary income tax rates for income above $1 million and tax unrealized capital gains at death above $5 million ($10 million for joint filers).
+To further pay for tax relief for middle class families, let’s tax long-term unrealized capital gains and qualified dividends at ordinary income tax rates for income above $1 million.
+Also, tax unrealized capital gains at death above $5 million ($10 million for joint filers).
 This is largely what was proposed during the Biden administration and could generate $825 billion over ten years.

-Additionally, I propose increasing the corporate tax rate from 21% to 25%, which would potentially generate $520 billion over ten year.
-And we could increase the excise tax on corporate stock buy backs from 1% to 5%, which would potentially generate another $40 billion in revenue OR encourage companies to invest in their businesses, raise wages or do other things that would actually help our economy.
+Additionally, increasing the corporate tax rate from 21% to 25% would potentially generate $520 billion over ten years.
+We could also increase the tax on corporate stock buy backs from 1% to 5%, which would potentially generate another $40 billion in revenue OR encourage companies to reinvest in their businesses, raise wages or do other things that would actually help our economy.

-Totaled together, the above would potentially generate $1.65 trillion in revenue, much of which would be applied to paying down our $37 trillion national debt.
+All of the above would potentially net $1.65 trillion in revenue, much of which could be applied to paying down our $37 trillion national debt while still keeping $2,000-$4,000 in the pockets of low-middle income Americans.

-And we could remove the cap on Social Security payments, currently set to $176,000.
-Depending on how it’s implemented, this would add $1-2.7 trillion to Social Security, helping to keep it solvent until 2046 to provide security for seniors.
+And to address the concern that Social Security will have to start reducing benefits in 2033, we could remove the cap on Social Security taxes, currently set to $176,000.
+Depending on how it’s implemented, this would add $1-2.7 trillion to Social Security, helping to keep it solvent until 2046.

 Protect Health Care Access.

-Access to abortion care should not be left up to individual states to decide, which results in women and girls in some states having fewer rights to control what happens to their own bodies then those in other states.
+Access to abortion care should not be left up to individual states to decide.
 A national standard, similar to Roe, should be established.
-Based on current medical science, the central nervous system, including the brain of the fetus, has begun to develop at five months.
-This means the fetus begins to experience sensations such as pain.
-Based on this, access to abortion should not be restricted until after the fifth month of pregnancy.
+Based on current medical science, the central nervous system of the fetus, including the brain, has begun to develop at five months.
+Based on this, access to abortion should NOT be restricted until after the fifth month of pregnancy.
 Having said that, I am open to additional data or compelling perspectives.

-Additionally, the cost of prescription drugs is far too expensive.
+Additionally, prescription drugs are far too expensive.
 The federal government should be able to negotiate lower prices, especially for insulin and other necessary ongoing treatments.

 Medicaid is a vital program that millions of families rely upon, including over 100,000 in our district alone.
 My own Mother relied upon Medicaid to cover medical expenses towards her final years.
-God knows what kind of care we could have gotten for her without Medicaid, so I’m going to fight to protect it from those who would take it away.
+God knows what kind of care we could have gotten for her without Medicaid, so I’m going to fight to protect it.

 Fiscal Responsibility.
 Reduce the national debt.

 The deficit spending that’s been going on for the past fifty years (except for three years at the end of Bill Clinton’s presidency) must stop.
 It’s estimated we will pay $952 billion in INTEREST on our national federal debt in 2025.
 We are creating a financial debt nightmare which will burden our children and future generations.
-We MUST put our government on a path towards staying within budget as well as paying down our debt.
+We MUST put our government on a budget and begin to pay down our debt.
 It took a long time to build up this debt, and it’s going to take a long time to address it.
-But we’ve got to make some hard decisions to get this done.
+But we’ve got to make some hard decisions to get this done, including undoing some of the $3 trillion spending in Trump’s Big Billionaire Benefits Bill.

 Global Warming.
 Protect our environment.